 This patient presents to the Victorian Cosmetic Institute with concerns about looking tired.
 After having children, she found that she was getting more comments from others about her ‘looking tired’.
 She was treated by Dr. Natasha Moscato who identified her as having some volume loss around the eyes.
 She replaced this volume in the upper eyelids and tear troughs using 1mL of dermal filler with excellent and natural looking results.

-This patient presented to The Victorian Cosmetic Institute for dermal filler treatment.
+This patient selected The Victorian Cosmetic Institute for treatment with dermal fillers.
 She had treatment of the full face with filler type JU/JU+.
 The main goal was to rejuvenate the face naturally without surgery.
 Dermal fillers were used to;

 - Enhance the cheeks by replacing lost volume and lifting the cheeks